 Many of our cat-owning clients will already know how much we hate the name ‘cat flu’.
 The name comes from a time when we didn’t fully understand what these viruses were.
 These are serious diseases with often lifelong consequences for the infected cat.
-Here are the stories of three such cats: Felix, Sooty and Princess.
+Here are the stories of four such cats: Felix, Sooty, Princess and Twitch.

 Limping Kitten Syndrome

 Felix is a kitten from the Animal Welfare League, which means he has had a better than average start to life.
 He was sold having had a vet checkup, his desexing operation, a microchip, worming, flea control and the first F3 vaccination.

 It wasn’t long before his new owners noticed something was wrong.
 He wasn’t playing or moving like when he first came home, and he started eating less and losing weight.
 His owner, who was a doctor commented that he looked like he had reactive arthritis.

 He was quite right.
 When we examined Felix, he had a fever, signs of malnutrition from a poor appetite, and multiple swollen and painful joints.
 He could barely walk and only did so in a grossly stilted gait as if every joint in his body were painful, which they probably were.
 He also had that classic sign of a sick cat; the staring coat, which is what we call a clumped, dull and ungroomed coat.